WilliamStar007/Multi-Room-Heating/README.md

 ### Requirement Specifications
 - The temperature in all rooms is always between a given threshold (Safety)
 - Every room will eventually get a heater that is on.
-(Liveliness)
+(Liveness)

 ### Design of Room Heating System
 The system will have h<sub>i</sub> (power status of the header in the room) and u (outside temperature) as inputs.
 The system will be parameterized by the following constants: